lia-murphy564/ECE548-Perceptron-Learning-Algorithm/README.md

 Apart from domains with linearly separable classes, consider also a domain where 100% accuracy on the training set is impossible to achieve because the classes are not linearly separable.

-POINTS TO TALK ABOUT
-- setting the bias
-- how to optimize epochs and eta
-- danger of overfitting
--